nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/template-rendering-addon.md

 **Example of URLs**

-The URL to access the document with the template applied is the following :
+The URL to access the document with the template applied is the following:

 `http://NUXEO_SERVER/nuxeo/nxtemplate/**path_to_the_document**@**template_name**`